SalvaBi4Group/image/Building.md

 # Building draw.io

 draw.io consists of two parts, currently.
 The main part is the client-side JavaScript code.
-You can create the minified JavaScript using the default "all" task of the [Ant build.xml file](https://github.com/jgraph/draw.io/blob/master/etc/build/build.xml).
+You can create the minified JavaScript using the default "all" task of the [Ant build.xml file](https://github.com/jgraph/draw.io/blob/master/etc/build/build.xml) which you can execute by running [`ant`](https://ant.apache.org/) in the `etc/build` folder of the repo.

 After building the minified JavaScript, point a web server at the /war directory and you'll get the client functionality served at /index.html.

 One easy way to deploy is to map the Github pages site to your master branch, [as we have done on the master project](https://jgraph.github.io/draw.io/war/index.html).